What I help with

 If you recognise what you are experiencing more clearly than the kind of help you need, this may be a helpful place to begin.

-Distress can show up emotionally, physically, and relationally.
+Distress can show up emotionally, physically, relationally, and in the nervous system.
 It is not always obvious at first how these experiences fit together.

 You may be living with anxiety, burnout, overwhelm, relationship difficulties, shutdown, disconnection, or a sense of not quite feeling like yourself, without yet knowing what to call what you are going through.